Skip to content

 DataJoint executes the three parts with verification:

-fetched = make_fetch(key) # Outside transaction
+fetched = make_fetch(key) # a tuple; outside transaction

-computed = make_compute(key, fetched) # Outside transaction
+computed = make_compute(key, *fetched) # tuple unpacked; outside transaction

 <begin transaction>

-<rollback> # Inputs changed—abort
+<rollback> # inputs changed—abort

 else: